 For an undirected graph, the Minimum Spanning Tree is a connected subgraph of the original graph, which contains all the vertices of the original graph, and the sum of its edge weights is the smallest.
 We can use Prim algorithm to get the minimum spanning tree.

-Prim Algorithm steps
+Prim Algorithm Steps

 The algorithm usually includes the following steps: